Everything You Need to Know

 A: No!
 You should take one day per week off.
 Most important is consistency and quality.
 Decide what your goals are and how much time you have.
 If you can do 10 minutes 6 days/week, then you’ll progress but more slowly than someone who commits to practicing 20 min.
 I judge by the progress week to week how much to assign.
 Remember how we worked in the lesson and also refer to your assignment notebook to make the best use of your time.

 Q: What performance opportunities do you offer?

 A: I have scheduled two formal studio recitals, one in December and one in May.
+I have recently added a Zoom recital opportunity.
+Students can either pre-record their performance and upload it to YouTube or they can perform live over Zoom.
 We have informal performance opportunities in the form of performance classes and recital prep classes.
 In addition, participation in contests and exams is encouraged as extra performance opportunities.